 The Best French Apple Cake Recipe

-- This apple cake is light and airy yet has a rich and creamy texture due to the apples in the cake batter.
+- Perfect Texture: This is a tender, light and very moist cake with a wonderfully creamy texture due to the small chunks of apples in the cake batter.

-- This is not an overly sweet cake so it can be served for breakfast, brunch, as a snack and of course as dessert.
+- Versatile: The finished cake is not overly sweet, so it can be served for breakfast, brunch, as a snack and of course as dessert (I like topping mine with a scoop of ice cream).

-- Rum or Brandy: White or spiced rum as well as apple brandy (Calvados) work well for this recipe.
-Pear liqueur is also a good option.
-You can omit the rum or the brandy if preferred.
+- Rum or Brandy: This apple dessert recipe gets an extra boost of flavor from white or dark rum or apple brandy (Calvados).
+Pear liqueur (eau de vie de poire) is also a good option.
+You can omit the liqueur, if preferred.
 You don’t need to substitute this ingredient.

 - Sugar: For this recipe, I use granulated sugar for the cake batter and confectioners’ sugar for the top.